uw-echospace/group-website/content/group/coc/index.md

 weight: 10
 draft: false
 tags:
-summary: "We review and discuss the code of conduct and what we value as a group regularly, as reminder and inspiration for ourselves."
+summary: "We review and discuss our code of conduct and what we value regularly, as a reminder and inspiration."

 # Customize
 share: false